 Seafood Market @ Caloundra

-Seafood-lovers around the southern end of the Sunshine Coast, make a dash into the Seafood Market @ Caloundra for all the freshest eats this Easter long weekend.
+Seafood-lovers around the southern end of the Sunshine Coast, make a dash into the Seafood Market @ Caloundra for all the freshest eats.
 Serving up their full range of both cooked and fresh seafood, you’ll find prawns, Heervey Bay scallops, mud crabs and a whole lot more!
-Doors will be open on Good Friday from 9.30am to 8pm, Saturday from 9am to 8pm, and Easter Sunday and Monday from 9.30am to 7.30pm.

 Pt.
 Cartwright Seafood Market

-Working with their own trawlers, crabbers, reef and net fisherman to ensure a constant supply for you, Pt.
-Cartwright Seafood Market will have their doors open at the start of this Easter long weekend.
-They say fresh is best, and you can’t get much fresher than live South Australian Lobsters local mud crabs, local spanner crabs and Coffin Bay oysters, straight from their salt water tanks.
-So, if you’re planning on feasting on some of the best seafood on the Sunshine Coast this Easter, drop in on Thursday from 8am to 7.30pm, Good Friday from 8am to 7.30pm or Saturday from 8am to 2.30pm (closed Easter Sunday and Monday).
+Working with their own trawlers, crabbers, reef and net fisherman to ensure a constant supply for you, you can't get much fresher than Pt.
+Cartwright Seafood Market.
+Live South Australian Lobsters local mud crabs, local spanner crabs and Coffin Bay oysters, straight from their salt water tanks.

 Image credit: Mooloolaba Fish Market